 Source: https://www.hassellinclusion.com/blog/figure-figcaption-extended-alternate-text-screen-readers/

-elements shown below (both their order and not nesting them, as a few other frameworks do) for two good reasons:
+label and input elements code structureWe're using the construct of label and input elements shown below (both their order and not nesting them, as a few other frameworks do) for two good reasons:

-elements (pseudo-)states w/o the need for JavaScriptYou could easily integrate the possibility to provide auto suggestions to your input fields via the list
+input elements (pseudo-)states w/o the need for JavaScriptYou could easily integrate the possibility to provide auto suggestions to your input fields via the list-attribute on the input-HTML-elements as well as adding the suggestions via the datalist-HTML-element.
+Please follow up within the Input - Auto Suggestions section.

-For heavily supporting the user on autofilling form fields (not only, but especially on mobile browsing) with information even already available on their devices, you could use the autocomplete
+For heavily supporting the user on autofilling form fields (not only, but especially on mobile browsing) with information even already available on their devices, you could use the autocomplete attribute, as described e.g. here https://cloudfour.com/thinks/autofill-what-web-devs-should-know-but-dont/

 The attribute doesn't even only take boolean values, but even also a list of specific field types, as described in the specification: https://html.spec.whatwg.org/multipage/forms.html#inappropriate-for-the-control